Santa, Can't You Hear Me: Release and reception

 "Santa, Can't You Hear Me" was written by Clarkson with Aben Eubanks and produced by Jason Halbert.
 Following filming the 21st season of the American reality television series The Voice, Clarkson invited Grande to record the track with her.
 "Santa, Can't You Hear Me" was released by Atlantic Records on October 15, 2021, the day of the album's release.
 An uptempo big band pop Christmas anthem, the song lyrics sing of an appeal to Santa Claus.
 Instead of material gifts, the singers ask for answers on how they can achieve their outmost desire for Christmas, which is love.

+Reception

 Upon its release, Randee Dawn of Today remarked that the song is exactly what one might expect from the singers, writing that it "bounces off each other with full-throated harmonies and high notes alike" and ends with a "big band-sounding flourish that will leave one's heart pounding for more.
 Reviewing the album for Vulture, Justin Curto highlighted the track as sounding as big as one would expect it to be.

 In her review of the track on iHeartRadio, Ariel King wrote that the song proves both the singers' talent and what makes them such "incredible powerhouses" is how they perfectly blend their vocals for "a captivating listen".

-Promotion
+A.D.
+Amorosi of Variety wrote that the live version of the song sounds "more lustrous than its studio version", thanks to Clarkson "edgy alto" and Grande "flitting, breezy voice for a surprisingly (for holiday music) improvisational vibe".

+Glamour UK listed the song as one of the "Best Christmas Songs Ever".
+Cosmopolitan listed the song on the best "50 Modern Christmas Songs".

+Live performances

+On December 1, 2021, the two singers performed the song during Clarkson's When Christmas Comes Around Christmas special which premiered on NBC as promotion for the album.

-On December 13, 2022, Clarkson performed the song, solo on the 22nd season finale of The Voice.
+On December 13, 2022, Clarkson performed the song solo on the twenty-second season finale of The Voice.
+On December 15, 2022, Clarkson performed the song solo on The Kelly Clarkson Show.
+On November 30, 2023, Clarkson performed the song solo at the Rockefeller Centre Tree Lighting in New York City, broadcast on NBC.

+Music video

+A music video was expected to be released.